 This lustrous brass skeleton key may not unlock any doors, but it does twist open to reveal a steel corkscrew—and the key’s teeth work as a bottle opener.
 Both whimsical and functional, it was designed in 1932 by Carl Auböck III (1924–1993) when he was just 14 years old.
 Production was overseen by Auböck Senior (1900-1957), who studied at the Bauhaus before taking over his father’s metalsmithing workshop and developing its visual style.

 - Imperfections such as small scratches and/or minor knicks on the surface of this item are evidence of the handmade production process and should not be considered defects.

 - Shipping & Returns

-The Line offers free two-day shipping and returns on U.S. orders of most items.
+The Line offers free shipping and returns on U.S. orders of most items.
 International shipping is also available.
 See our full shipping and return policies.